-Option 1 (ZTE)
+Option 1 (ZTE, Qualcomm?)

 The interruption core requirements for CGI reading of NR cell is specified by ratio of interrupted slots during the MIB decoding and SIB1 decoding time period.

 The ratio of interruption during MIB decoding is interrupted slots during one sample for MIB decoding over SMTC period in slots.